boldbi/bold-bi-docs/docs/embedded-bi/javascript-based/samples/v3.3.40-or-later/asp-net-mvc.md

 # Bold BI Dashboards Embedding in ASP.NET MVC Sample with Embedded SDK

-We have provided link to [download](https://onpremise-demo.boldbi.com/getting-started/asp-net-mvc-v3.3/sample.zip) the sample application, which demonstrates the dashboard rendering with list of dashboards available in your Bold BI server and followed by steps to create new embedding application in `ASP.NET MVC `on your own.
+A GitHub link has been provided to [get](https://github.com/boldbi/aspnet-mvc-sample) the sample application, which demonstrates dashboard rendering with a list of dashboards available in your Bold BI server and is followed by steps to create a new embedding application in the `ASP.NET MVC `on your own.

 > **NOTE:** The best way to get started would be reading the [Getting Started](/embedded-bi/javascript-based/getting-started/) section of the documentation to start using first.
 The `Getting Started` guide gives you enough information that you need to know before working on the sample.

 ## How to run the sample

-1. Please [download](https://onpremise-demo.boldbi.com/getting-started/asp-net-mvc-v3.3/sample.zip) the ASP.NET MVC sample.
+1. Please [get](https://github.com/boldbi/aspnet-mvc-sample) the ASP.NET MVC sample.

 2. In the ASP.NET MVC sample, you could find the `EmbedProperties` class file in the Models folder.
 ![Embed Properties](/static/assets/embedded/javascript/sample/images/prop-mvc.png#max-width=75%)